luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 FASTQ=/home/camp/ziffo/working/oliver/projects/airals/reads/D35_samples/SRR*_1.fastq
 FASTQ=/home/camp/ziffo/working/oliver/projects/airals/reads/D112_samples/SRR*_1.fastq

-#run vast-tools on each FASTQ file separately.
+#run vast-tools on each FASTQ file separately at each time point.
 Dont specify output as all files need to be in same subfolder > output auto goes into a folder called vast_out.
 Run from the vast-tools directory
 for SAMPLE in $FASTQ
 do
 	sbatch -N 1 -c 8 --mem=40GB --wrap="vast-tools align $SAMPLE -sp Hsa"